Addonniss/addonniss/service.translatarr/README.md

 1. **Get your Key:** Visit [Google AI Studio](https://aistudio.google.com/) and click "Get API Key".
 It’s free and takes 30 seconds.
 2. **Configure:** Open Translatarr settings in Kodi.
 Paste your API Key and select your Target Language (e.g., Romanian).
-3. **Play a Movie:** Start a movie and download an English subtitle using any Kodi subtitle addon.
+3. **Play a Movie:** Start a movie and download any subtitle using any Kodi subtitle addon.
 Translatarr will automatically detect it and start the translation!

 ---